 Consultant shall maintain an accounting of time associated with Services for the District.
 Consultant shall use said accounting to submit a monthly invoice by the 10th of each month to the District describing the Services rendered.
 Detailed accounting will be provided to the District by Consultant upon specific request.
 Upon receipt of the invoice by District, it shall be paid within thirty (30) days.

 Reimbursable Expenses are in addition to compensation for Consultant’s services and include expenses incurred by the Consultant and its employees and consultants in the interest of the District, as identified in Exhibit B (Compensation for Services).

+The District may audit Consultant’s time records, invoices, reimbursable expenses, and work product upon reasonable notice.
+Consultant shall cooperate fully with any such audit.

 CHANGES IN SCOPE OF SERVICES: